aimukhin/minfft/README.md

 # minfft
 A minimalistic Fast Fourier Transform library.

-Its goal is to achieve high performance by simple means.
+It achieves high performance by simple means.

 ## Overview
-The library provides routines for computing:
+The library provides routines for computing

 * Forward and inverse complex DFT,
-* Real symmetric transforms (DCT and DST) of the types 2, 3, and 4
+* Real symmetric transforms (DCT and DST) of the types 2, 3, 4

 of any dimensionality and power-of-two lengths.